cisagov/ScubaGear/docs/adr/0001-scuba-diff.md

   expand additively.
 - Unknown `Result` values are handled as `Other` with both literals preserved, so new status strings never crash the diff.
+- The Defender→SecuritySuite migration table is a hand-maintained copy of a subset of `scuba-baseline-policy-migrations.csv`; a future migration wave needs a corresponding edit to `Diff.psm1`.
+The record fields it adds (`Migrated`, `MigratedFromId`, `MigratedFromProduct`) are additive to `SchemaVersion 1.0`.
+- A product left with no records once migration has moved its before side elsewhere is dropped from the output rather than rendered as an empty section.

 ## References